Points of Interest: Where to Go and Places to Visit in Iceland

 Here’s the list of the top places to visit in Iceland

-As the capital city of Iceland, Reykjavik is one of Iceland points of interest.
-Reykjavik Iceland is located on the coast, so you can have a clear sea view from the city, making Reykjavik one of the best spots for sightseeing in Iceland.
+As the capital, Reykjavik is one of Iceland points of interest.
+Located on the coast, so you can have a clear sea view from the city, making Reykjavik one of the best spots for sightseeing in Iceland.

 If you want to trace the history of Iceland, go to the National Museum of Iceland.
 This old museum is located in Suðurgata 41.
-National Museum of Iceland was founded in 1863.
 A lot of unusual artifacts dated from the earliest settlement in Iceland are displayed here, making this museum one of the most favorite Iceland tourist attractions.

 For those of you who are fond of natural science, The Icelandic Phallological Museum is one of Iceland attractions that you should not miss.
 The museum has an impressive collection of animals’ reproduction organs.
 The Icelandic Phallological Museum can be found on Laugavegur 116.

 Located in Fjallabak Nature Reserve, Landmannalaugar is unquestionably one of the most beautiful Iceland country points of interest.
 A region in the Highlands of Iceland, Landmannalaugar offers breathtaking Iceland scenery.

 If you put hiking in your what to do in Iceland list, Landmannalaugar will be an excellent place for you.
 One of the famous trekking trails in Landmannalaugar would be the one that would take you to Mt.
 Brennisteinsalda.